danobi/dxuuu.xyz/src/bpfilter.md

 Now the question is why iptables is talking to bpfilter. bpfilter literally has no functionality, so it does not make sense for iptables to use it.
-To answer this, we must look further up the call stack, to where `getsockopt()` is dispatched to `bpfilter_ip_get_sockopt()` -- in `net/ipv4/ip_sockglue.c`:
+To answer this, we must look further up the call stack to where `getsockopt()` is dispatched to `bpfilter_ip_get_sockopt()` -- in `net/ipv4/ip_sockglue.c`:

 ``` {#function .c .numberLines startFrom="1803"}